 As you take off from John Collins Park, you’ll enjoy an expansive view of the lake along with bustling activity around a public boat launch, picnic tables, benches and a public plaza.

-This is the flattest and widest paved sections of the trail with a scenic overlook along the way.
+This is the flattest and widest paved section of the trail with a scenic overlook along the way.
 The overlook presents an opportunity for riders to take a picture of the gorgeous scenery, re-adjust their bike equipment and prepare for the four-mile route ahead.

-Prior to reaching the first-mile marker, you’ll approach Hodenpyl Woods, which also has a mile-long unpaved scenic Wildflower Trail.
+Before reaching the first-mile marker, you’ll approach Hodenpyl Woods, which also has a mile-long unpaved scenic Wildflower Trail.
 If your bike is up to it, the trail is ideal for off-road cycling with manageable twists, banks and slopes.
 Check out the Woods map and plant identification key if you’d like to explore this area.

 Mile 1